Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Introduction

 \section{Introduction}

 Bugs in software systems can be costly and dangerous.
 In 2022, poor software quality cost the US economy \$2.41 trillion~\cite{Krasner22}, and bugs can bring down critical, global systems~\cite{Menn24}.
 Formal verification using proof assistants, such as Coq~\cite{coq} or Lean~\cite{Moura21}, is a promising method of improving software quality.
-It can be used to mathematically prove the absence of entire classes of bugs, providing strong guarantees for the correctness of critical software systems.
+Formal verification can mathematically prove the absence of entire classes of bugs, providing strong guarantees for the correctness of critical software systems.
 And formal verification is highly effective: A study~\cite{Yang11a} of C compilers found bugs in every tested compiler, including LLVM~\cite{Lattner04} and GCC~\cite{Stallman12}, but not in the formally verified (in Coq) portions of CompCert~\cite{Leroy09}.

 But, formal verification requires specifying desired properties, writing mathematical proofs of the properties, and machine checking those proofs using the proof assistant.
 Writing these proofs requires significant expertise and manual effort.
 For example, the proofs verifying CompCert are 8~times longer than the functional code~\cite{Leroy06}, and even small changes to the software can require heavy proof editing~\cite{Ringer21}.
-While hundreds of large software systems have been verified~\cite{Ringer21}, including the sel4 microkernel~\cite{Klein09, Murray13} and CakeML~\cite{kumar2014cakeml}, most produced software today is not verified due to the high manual cost.
+While hundreds of large software systems have been verified~\cite{Ringer21}, like the sel4 microkernel~\cite{Klein09, Murray13} and the CakeML compiler~\cite{kumar2014cakeml}, and formal verification has seen industrial success, e.g., at Airbus France~\cite{Souyris14}, Google, and Mozilla~\cite{Erbsen19, Jacobs20}, most software today is not verified due to the high manual cost.

-Recent research has aimed to reduce the cost of formal verification by using machine learning to synthesize verification proofs~\cite{Sanchez20, First20oopsla, First22icse, Sanchez-Stern23toplas, Paliwal20, Yang19, First23fse}.
-Unfortunately, these approaches, even when combined with a hammer-based approach~\cite{Czajka18} that calls out to SMT solvers to generate low-level proofs, can only prove one third of the desired properties on a large benchmark of open-source Coq projects~\cite{First22icse}.
+Recent work has aimed to reduce the cost of formal verification by using machine learning to synthesize proofs~\cite{Sanchez20, First20oopsla, First22icse, Sanchez-Stern23toplas, Paliwal20, Yang19, First23fse}.
+However, these approaches, even when combined with an SMT-solver-based hammer~\cite{Czajka18} can only prove one third of the desired properties on a large benchmark of open-source Coq projects~\cite{First22icse}.
+The advent of large language models (LLMs) has improved performance in this space~\cite{Lu24, thompson2025rango, thakur2024an}.